Wendy Williams Says Kourtney Kardashian Should Quit ‘KUWTK’

 Kardashian says that when she agreed to film the show, she never thought it would turn into the huge successful monster that it has become, revealing that the show got green-lit right away, and she found herself in the middle of a media frenzy.

-Fans can see more of Kourtney Kardashian by watching the reality series on Sunday nights at 9 p.m. on the E! network, or following her on Instagram.
+Fans can see more of Kourtney Kardashian by watching the reality series on Sunday nights at 9 p.m. on the E! network or following her on Instagram.